 What is ‘Hits per second’ graph in LoadRunner?

 ‘Hits per second’ refers to the number of HTTP requests sent by the user(s) to the Web server in a second.
 In terms of performance testing, there is a major difference in Transactions per second and Hits per second.
 A single transaction can create multiple hits on the server.
 A transaction is nothing but a group of requests in web test terminology.
-A LoadRunner script of a web-based application has some transaction and these transactions encapsulate requests into a group e.g. a login operation which involves 5 HTTP requests can be group together into a single transaction, so when you read a ‘Transactions per second’ graph and there is only 1 dot appeared then you can see 5 dots in ‘Hits per second’ graph.
+A LoadRunner script of a web-based application has some transactions and these transactions encapsulate requests into a group e.g. a login operation which involves 5 HTTP requests can be grouped together into a single transaction, so when you read a ‘Transactions per second’ graph and there is only 1 dot appeared then you can see 5 dots in ‘Hits per second’ graph.

-Many testers consider the definition of ‘Throughput’ as ‘the number of requests per second’ and hence they refer throughput as the total number of hits in a test.
-As per Microfocus LoadRunner ‘Throughput’ is the amount of data from the server to the client and ‘Hits’ or ‘Requests’ is a number of HTTP calls made by the client on the server.
+Many testers consider the definition of ‘Throughput’ as ‘the number of requests per second’ and hence they refer to throughput as the total number of hits in a test.
+As per Microfocus LoadRunner ‘Throughput’ is the amount of data from the server to the client and ‘Hits’ or ‘Requests’ is the number of HTTP calls made by the client on the server.
 I follow the later definition.

 Purpose: